Support Services at SOAS

 Full details of our services can be found on the Registry section of the website.

 The SOAS Library is a National Research Library for the study of Africa, Asia and the Middle East.
-Based at the Russell Square campus, the library houses more than 1.2 million volumes, together with significant archival holdings, special collections and a network of electronic resources.
-The library webpages include information about the collections, the library catalogue and useful external sites.
+Based at the Russell Square campus, the Library houses more than 1.2 million volumes, together with significant archival holdings, special collections and a network of electronic resources.
+The Library webpages include information about the Library, the collections, IT provision, and Multimedia and Print Services.

 The Student IT Guide contains all the information you will need, including how to use your SOAS email account, the locations of computer labs throughout the School and how to connect to the campus-wide wireless network.